-Course integrated health promotion and wellness models into advanced nursing practice and facilitates individual and family development of effective health promotion strategies.
+This course integrates health promotion and wellness models into advanced nursing practice and facilitates individual and family development of effective health promotion strategies.
 Health promotion theories and processes are applied to students' areas of specialty or interest.

 NURS 6133 Complementary Health Care Modalities: Therapeutic Touch